 E. It's the land of the walking dead.
 However, finally, Rosie begins to take her power back over her own life.
 She gets off the “marriage-go-round” and realizes that, no matter what happens, she just needs to wait for him, no matter how long it takes.

 K. For once in her life she's going to do the right thing.
 It's not pleasant or pretty, but at least she's living authentically again.
 What’s bothering me is – just how common is this “ships passing in the night” thing?

 E. It’s more common than we know; in fact, for those who lack “eyes in their head,” for those who are still immature, it’s unavoidable; almost a required course for graduation.
-However, a day finally comes in one's life, and then suddenly you just see, you just know, it all becomes plain... that, a long time ago... you lost somebody.
+However, a day finally comes... and then, suddenly, you just see... in the middle of dropping your ice-cream, suddenly, you just see... that, a long time ago... you lost somebody.

 I've been waiting for you since I toddled, and now, finally, I see myself at last

 "Darling, be home soon, I couldn't bear